 Major groups (or clades) of Niebla coincide with the presence/absence of terpenes; the absence associated with the occurrence of ß-orcinol depsidones endemic to ecogeographical regions of Baja California.
 The Niebla ß-orcinol depsidones usually include protocetraric acid (CDT), hypoprotocetraric acid (CDT, NVD, SVD), and salazinic acid (CDT, NVD, SVD), the latter most common, all endemic to the peninsula of Baja California and Baja California Sur extending to the southern part of Isla Cedros.

-The triterpenoid (depside) clade usually has either divaricatic acid or sekikaic acid chemotypes that are widely distributed from Mendocino County in California south to Isla Santa Margarita in Baja California Sur, and west to Isla Guadalupe in Baja California; however, they are not equally diverse, 22 divaricatic acid species, 11 sekikaic acid species (Spjut 1996).
-Divaricatic acid species are distributed in five clades, but one includes a terminal sekikaic acid clade (Spjut et al. (2020), while another sekikaic acid clade can be recognized with only one or more species (e.g., Niebla cornea), found in the Coastal Sage and Chaparral (CSC) of southern California, including the Channel Islands, and in Baja California near San Quintín (Jorna et al. 2021, Authorea).
+The triterpenoid (depside) clade usually has either divaricatic acid or sekikaic acid chemotypes, while occasionally both may be found with one showing a stronger presence in TLC.
+They are widely distributed from Mendocino County in California south to Isla Santa Margarita in Baja California Sur, and west to Isla Guadalupe in Baja California.
+But they are not equally diverse; 21 divaricatic acid species and 12 sekikaic acid species were recognized (Spjut 1996).
+From a sampling of their DNA, divaricatic acid species occurred in five clades in which one included a terminal sekikaic acid clade (Spjut et al. (2020), while another sekikaic acid clade was also recognized for specimens of Niebla cornea collected in Coastal Sage and Chaparral (CSC) of California Channel Islands and in Baja California near San Quintín (Jorna et al. 2021).
 Sekikaic acid specimens may also have divaricatic acid as previously indicated for N. aff. palmeri, usually weaker strength on TLC plates.

 Additionally, the sekikaic acid species of Niebla, which appear of relatively more recent derivation, are widely distributed with geographical diversification centered in the CDT, the Channel Islands, and adjacent (southern) California (Spjut 1996).
 Their center of diversity may also be viewed as the chaparral and sage regions of the Baja California microplate (Spjut et al. 2020, S1 file).
 This is in sharp contrast to the depsidone clade that is nearly endemic to the NVD (Spjut 1996; Spjut et al. 2020).
 In Baja California, as many as eight species of Niebla occur at a location (Spjut et al. 2020).

 Rare chemotypes in Niebla also occur.
 They may be viewed as hybrid exceptions to the above common pattern, often found in the CDT.
 A thallus may have both divaricatic and sekikaic acids (N. aff. palmeri ), or a depside with a depsidone with or without triterpenes, or sekikaic acid with either salazinic acid or protocetraric acid or hypoprotocetraric acid, or divaricatic acid may occur with salazinic acid, or may include more than one depsidone such as salazinic acid with either hypoprotocetraric acid or fumaroprotocetraric acid (SVD), or hypoprotocetraric acid with psoromic acid.
-These Niebla chemotypes are readily identified by TLC employing solvent B (Culberson & Johnson 1982; Orange et al. 2001) and running the TLC plates to the top (Sérusiaux, email comm., 2016).
-Solvent G, alternatively used by some, does not always clearly separate divaricatic and sekikaic acids, especially if both are present and if the TLC is limited to half plate.
-It should be noted that Spjut identified Niebla specimens collected by Leavitt et al. (Dec 2016) for Jorna et al. (2021) based on TLC images for specimen extracts run in Solvent G, and that his TLC runs during 1986-1994 were timed to stop before the solvent reached the top of the plate.
+These Niebla chemotypes are readily identified by TLC using solvent B' (Culberson & Johnson 1982, along with solvent G (Culberson & Johnson 1981), and running the TLC plates to the top (Sérusiaux, email comm., 2016).
+Solvent G, alternatively used for solvent B', does not always clearly separate divaricatic and sekikaic acids, especially if both are present and if the TLC is limited to half plate.
+It should be noted that Spjut identified Niebla specimens collected by Leavitt et al. (Dec 2016) for Jorna et al. (2021) based on TLC images for specimen extracts run in Solvent G, and that Spjut's TLC runs during 1986-1994 were timed to stop before the solvent reached the top of the plate.
 Hybridization by vegetative fusion of thalli with different chemotypes, similar to that described by Laundon (1978) for Haemotomma, is clearly evident in the Niebla spatulata complex.
 In filamentous Neurospora crassa, “over 150 loci have been described where mutations affect morphology (Glass, Jacobson & Shiu 2000).

 A Niebla species complex may be closely associated with several or more paraphyletic or polyphyletic species complexes shown in the following image.
 Collectively, a reticulate pattern of speciation seems evident (e.g., Persson et al. 2020).
 These may result from incomplete lineage sorting , chromosomal rearrangement, horizontal gene transfer, transposable elements, dikaryosis, or multiploidy compositions (Tripp et al. 2017; Pizarro et al. 2019, Grande et al. 2021; Ament-Velásquez et al. 2021).